- What your payment terms are

 - Or messages via your favoured method of client communication

-- Doesn’t need to be overly formal
+- This doesn’t need to be overly formal

 Step 4: Formal action

 Still no luck?
 Time to take more formal action.
 There are 2 options you can go for

 - Set up a relationship with a debt collection company (that fits the needs of you and your business).
 It can cost a bit, they’ll take a % of your invoice

 - Filing a County Court Judgement against them.
 This is a more serious option, and the last resort.
 Doing this will register a ‘black mark’ against them/their business

 The most important thing to think about is your contracts.
 You want to get ahead of the game when it comes to these types of situations, with super robust, airtight contracts.